ivanl86/broken_code/csci_240/exam_1/project_1/project_1_notes.md

 - record and output any info
 - determine when a Person on any floor is ready to leave
 ## Questions
-1) a Bag class representing a floor or a floor class contains a Bag?
+1. Is a Bag class representing a floor or a floor class contains a Bag and a Elevator Queue?
 -
+2. How to transfer a Person from one container to another container?

-2) create a Bag class for floor and elevator?
+3. Should I create a seprarte Bag class for Floor and Elevator?
 -
-3) create a separate queue class for elevator class or a queue inside the elevator class
+4. Should I create a separate Queue class for Elevator class or a Queue inside the elevator class?
 -
-4) how to simulate up and down movement for elevator
+5. How to simulate up and down movement for elevator?
 -
-5) how to simulate which floor the elevator is at
+6. How to simulate which floor the elevator is at?
 -